jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 If the remarks tag would have been a `<summary>`, the added documentation would disappear from the pop-up.

 Another example is where I had a legacy project.
-It's code was not allowed to change very much.
+Its code was not allowed to change very much.
 It already had a `<summary>` tag near the code element.
 I wanted to add more description to `IntelliSense`.
 I was able to unobtrusively extend it with more info by adding one line to the original code:

 ```cs
 /// <summary>